digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   build-options:
   - --target=1.17

-**Note:** Normally a package undergoing SCU should contain a version identifier in its name as well, but we leave this out for simplicity's sake - consult the section on :ref:`package naming best practices <upgrade_package_naming>` to learn more about this.
+**Note:** Over the course of this tutorial, we will ignore some best practices for the sake of simplicity.
+In particular, we recommend a package undergoing SCU should contain a version identifier in its name as well, but we leave this out for simplicity's sake - consult the section on :ref:`package naming best practices <upgrade_package_naming>` to learn more about this.
+We also recommend that you do not depend on ``daml-script-lts`` in any package that is uploaded to the ledger - more on this :ref:`here <upgrade_dont_upload_daml_script>`.

 Then create ``v1/my-pkg/daml/Main.daml``: